Global Optimization via Softmin Energy Minimization: Hitting Times

-\begin{remark} If we consider the noisy dynamic in Equation \eqref{eq:gradient-flow-noisy}, and the particle is minimizing but not strongly minimizing, then the noise term will dominate over the gradient term in the dynamics.
+\begin{remark} If we consider the noisy dynamics in Equation \eqref{eq:gradient-flow-noisy}, and the particle is minimizing but not strongly minimizing, then the noise term will dominate over the gradient term in the dynamics.
 In this case, we can consider the dynamics as driven by noise and the particle can either transition to the maximizing regime or stay in the minimizing regime and become strongly minimizing.
 The probabilities for these two cases can be estimated by considering the particle to be only subject to noise, and will depend on the steepness of the function $f$ at the point $x_k$.
-This computation is technical and out of the scope of this paper. \end{remark}
+This technical computation is left for future work. \end{remark}

-To summarize, we showed that following the Soft-min Energy minimization dynamics has the effect of lowering effective potential barriers of the function $f$, lowering expected transition times between local minima in the small noise regime.
-Moreover, if a particle is strongly minimizing, then its convergence rate is faster than the one of a particle following the Langevin dynamics in \eqref{eq:overdamped-brownian-motion}.
-In the next section we will show that this is indeed the case through numerical experiments.
+In summary, we have established that the Softmin dynamics systematically modulate the landscape of the objective function $f$.
+Specifically, we demonstrated that by selecting an inverse temperature $\beta < (2+\sqrt{3})/f^*$, the dynamics effectively lower the potential barriers, thereby strictly reducing the expected transition times between local minima in the small-noise regime ($\sigma \to 0$).
+Furthermore, for particles in the strongly minimizing regime ($\prefactor{t}{k} \geq 1$), we proved that the deterministic convergence rate is at least as fast as that of standard gradient descent, and strictly faster when $\prefactor{t}{k} > 1$.
+These theoretical results indicate that Softmin Langevin dynamics simultaneously accelerate both global exploration and local refinement.
+In the following section, we provide empirical validation of these results through a series of numerical experiments on non-convex landscapes.